Watch Steph Curry's Absurd Pre-Game Shot

 Watch Steph Curry's Absurd Pre-Game Shot From The Stands

-Steph Curry had an incredible shot before the Golden State Warriors take on the Denver Nuggets on Tuesday evening.

-The Golden State Warriors are taking on the Denver Nuggets in San Francisco at Chase Center on Tuesday evening, and before the game Steph Curry did something spectacular.
+The Golden State Warriors fell to the Denver Nuggets in San Francisco at Chase Center on Tuesday by a score of 89-86.

 The three-time MVP hit an unbelievable shot, and the clip of the shot can be seen in the tweet that is embedded below from the Twitter account of the Warriors.